 Talk to us

 Umbrella is always here for you, even if you’re under the age of consent.

 While it’s against the law for you to have sex if you’re under 16, we can still provide you with free and confidential sexual health services.
 (The only way we’d tell anyone would be if we needed to share your details with other organisations because we thought somebody was at risk.)

-We can help with contraception (to stop you becoming pregnant), testing and treatment for sexually transmitted infections (STIs), sexual abuse and more.
+We can help with contraception (to stop you becoming pregnant), preventing sexually transmitted infections (STIs), testing and treatment for STIs, sexual abuse and more.
 If you’re worried about sexual health, please get in touch with us.